Birthday Ideas in Copenhagen: Must Dos in the Danish Capital

 bottle of the priciest vintage champagne tipple comes top of our list of birthday ideas in Copenhagen.
 The city is awash with old-school drinking dens and Scandi-chic wine bars – though it may be far from Europe’s sun-soaked vineyards, this Danish city is considered among world’s best when it comes to natural plonk.
 For a glass of the good stuff, make a beeline for laid-back Pompette; at the heart of bar-filled Nørrebro, it’s the perfect launchpad for a hedonistic evening.
 The city’s finest cocktails can be enjoyed at Kyros & Co, while Mikkeller is a beer lover’s nirvana where craft brews reign supreme.
 Our favourite spot?
 La Fontaine, Copenhagen’s oldest jazz bar.
 Drop in for impromptu jams and a night you won’t forget in a hurry.
 (We can't promise you'll forget the morning after's sore head in a hurry either, though.)

-No birthday celebration in Copenhagen is complete without a stay in your dream home-from-home, so stay in one of Plum Guide's penthouses in CPH to guarantee just that.
+No birthday ideas in Copenhagen will be truly fulfilled without a stay in your dream home-from-home, so stay in one of Plum Guide's penthouses in CPH to guarantee just that.
 And if you really want to stay somewhere truly memorable, The Old Coal Crane (yes, that's right – a crane) should tick that box.